 Another challenge is to make sure immigrants will continue to be evenly distributed across Finland’s towns and cities.
 Effective measures have yet to be taken to make immigrants feel at home in areas other than the largest southern towns.
 Deteriorating neighbourhoods with high concentrations of immigrants have been avoided so far, though immigrants are consistently located in the Helsinki metropolitan area, the country’s most densely populated region with one million people.

 Immigration and the Aging Population

-Like many countries, Finland’s population is growing older, with the bulk of the post-World War II baby-boomers retiring in the coming five to seven years.
-Over 500,000 people will retire, which is every fifth or sixth person presently in the active workforce.
+Like many countries, Finland’s population is growing older, with the bulk of the post-World War II baby boomers retiring in the coming five to seven years.
+Over 500,000 people will retire, which is every fifth or sixth person present in the active workforce.
 Unless compensating measures are systematically deployed, population decline will inevitably occur after 2025.
 The speed of the decline may be slowed by more immigration.